brettcutt/the-chefs-desire/README.md

   - views and likes
 - The like button is clickable for account holders, and for non account holders a message displays stating they need to register to like the recipe.
 The message also contains a register button and a close button.
-- An account holder which is also the creator of the recipe will have additional delete and edit button.
+- An account holder which is also the creator of the recipe, will have additional delete and edit buttons.

 ##### My Recipes
-- This section is for an account holder, where the user can add a recipes to contribute to the site.
+- This section is for an account holder, where the user can add a recipe to contribute to the site.
 - Any created recipes will be displayed on this page.

 ##### Add and Edit Recipe
 - These pages have the form inputs for the information of the recipe the user is adding or editing.
-- When adding a recipe, the users unique username is also added to the recipe document and this is how these recipes are accessed in the my recipes page.
+- When adding a recipe, the users unique username is also added to the recipe document and this is how these recipes are accessed in the 'my recipes' page.

 ##### Delete Recipe
 - A button is displayed on a recipe page if the user is also the page contributer.
-This will delete the recipe from the ddatabase collection.
+This will delete the recipe from the database collection.

 ### Features left to implement
-- Reicpe reviews, so a user can leave a comment at the bottom of the recipe page.
+- Recipe reviews, so a user can leave a comment at the bottom of the recipe page.

 ### Wire Frames
 - Click [here](https://github.com/brettcutt/the-chefs-desire/blob/master/static/images/wireframes/wireframes.md) for wireframe images.